-Medical Options: You may change medical options only if you relocate (see "Table of Life Events and Permitted Benefit Changes").
+Medical Benefit Options: You may change Medical Benefit Options only if you relocate (see "Table of Life Events and Permitted Benefit Changes").
 However, if you are enrolled in the PPO 750, PPO 1500, PPO 2500 or Out-of-Area Option, you may not change from one of these options to another due to relocation, unless the option you were enrolled in previously is no longer available in your new location.